amanbora856/amanbora856/README.md

 # Hello, I'm Aman !

-My name is Aman Bora, a Blockchain Developer from India.
-I am deeply in love with shell, blockchain, web3 and remote work.
-Improving open-source projects, one commit at a time.
-You can on find me at [LinkedIn][3].
+My name is Aman, a Software Developer from India.
+I’m deeply passionate about exploring new tech stacks, building automation solutions, and connecting with like-minded professionals.
+Experienced in blockchain DevOps and application development using Go, TypeScript, and Python